379th Expeditionary Operations Group: History

 The group was activated at Wurtsmith Air Force Base, Michigan in September 1991 as the Air Force converted its units to the Objective Wing organization.
 During Desert Storm it deployed aircrew and aircraft to the Middle East.
 Wurtsmith closed on 30 June 1993 as a result of the 1991 Base Realignment and Closure (BRAC) process, which determined that the development of new weapons and long-range satellite surveillance systems rendered many installations unnecessary.
 On the morning of 15 December 1992, the last Boeing B-52G Stratofortress, serial 57-6492, the "Old Crow Express," was flown to Davis–Monthan Air Force Base, Arizona for storage.
 The group was inactivated two weeks later.

 The group was reactivated in 2003 as the 379th Expeditionary Operations Group.
-Engaged in combat operations as part of Global War on Terrorism.
+Engaged in combat operations as part of the global war on terrorism.